This story was officially updated in June 2022.

 Hoping for a more rustic escape?
 As anyone who’s visited knows, Lake Erie is truly paradise, so why not set up camp on its beaches?
 Sara’s Campground offers visitors the unique opportunity to pitch a tent on the shore and fall asleep to the sound of lapping water.

 The campground is full-service with bathrooms, laundry facilities and RV hookups (if sleeping on the beach isn’t your thing).
-Best of all, this lakeside vacation costs $30 per night for two adults and up to four children.
+Best of all, this lakeside vacation costs $38 per night for two adults and up to five children.
 With all that left over money, you can head to Waldameer WaterWorld Amusement Park and ride a roller coaster overlooking the water as you scream with joy.

 While you’re taking in Lake Erie, be sure to visit Presque Isle State Park, a haven for anyone who loves the outdoors.
 You can ride bikes along the shoreline or take a rowboat, kayak or motorboat out to glide through the marshes.
 There are also spots for fishing and kite flying.
 The water is bright blue and the sand is white.
 The only drawback: lifeguards at Presque Isle get nervous if you swim out too far.